blackhammer116/Project-Alpha/README.md

 - [Contact](#Contact)

 ## Description 📄
-Project Artimus is a web application aimed at providing comprehensive security testing and analysis services for websites, web applications, and servers.
-With a focus on identifying vulnerabilities and recommending actions to enhance security, Project Artimus helps clients ensure the safety and protection of their digital assets.
+Project Alpha is a web application aimed at providing comprehensive security testing and analysis services for websites, web applications, and servers.
+With a focus on identifying vulnerabilities and recommending actions to enhance security, Project Alpha helps clients ensure the safety and protection of their digital assets.

 ## Environment 💻
 The console was developed on Ubuntu 20.04 LTS using python3 (version 3.8.5) and adheres to pep8 style documentaion.